 During Surgery: The skin is lifted by gentle dissection and the deeper support structures are lifted, repositioned, tightened or augmented, depending on the surgical plan.
 The skin is then repositioned, the excess trimmed and the edges of the incision carefully sutured under minimal tension.
 An important composite layer of the face, the SMAS (Superficial Musculo-Aponeurotic System) is used as the main ‘handle’ for lifting and repositioning facial tissues.
 This is a firm, strong layer that holds sutures well and makes the benefits of a facelift last – usually for at least 7-10 years – though your face will continue to age naturally.

-During the consultation for your face-lift, we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
+During the consultation for your facial rejuvenation (face lift), we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
 In addition, the underlying bone anatomy will be assessed and a facial rejuvenation treatment plan will be created that will help attain the best results.
 Your own personal assessment & concerns are explored and discussed.

-There are several variations of a surgical facelift, including a skin-only lift, which is reserved for patients with less sagging, a mid-facelift, which address the cheeks and mid-face area, and for those with severe sagging, a deep-plane lift, which addresses deeper wrinkles and folds.
+There are several variations of a surgical facial rejuvenation, including a skin-only face lift, which is reserved for patients with less sagging, a mid-facelift, which address the cheeks and mid-face area, and for those with severe sagging, a deep-plane lift, which addresses deeper wrinkles and folds.
 It is very common to combine nonsurgical techniques with a facelift to maximise results.

 This may include wrinkle fillers or a neuro-toxin (like Botox), as well as a chemical peel or a laser treatment to address skin irregularities on the surface, such as scars, sunspots and blemishes.
 It is common to inject some of your own tissues such as fat cells & blood platelets (PRP) to augment repair & promote healing.

-You will be given instructions on care of your dressings (if any) on discharge from the Surgery.
+You will be given instructions on care of your dressings (if any) on discharge from the facial rejuvenation procedure.
 The bandage will generally be removed 24 hours after your Surgery.
 You will need to sleep with 2 to 3 pillows to keep the head raised for the first week following Surgery.
 This helps minimise swelling and bruising.

 Depending on the extent of the facelift and your overall health, you may have an overnight stay or be discharged later in the evening.
 Swelling and bruising are expected after facelift surgery.
 This peaks by day 2-3 and then starts to resolve during the first week after surgery, although this will vary between patients.

 Usually, patients may go out in public within 10 days with the aid of mineral camouflage make-up.
 Most patients can resume modest activity in 2-3 weeks.
-A complete recovery from a facelift surgery occurs in about 6 weeks.
+Complete recovery from a face lift surgery occurs in about 6 weeks.
 Supplemental procedures, such as nonsurgical skin rejuvenation, can usually be performed at this time.

 Ice packs and elevation are the best methods of reducing swelling and bruising, especially if applied in the first 24 – 48 hours.
 Remember not to place ice directly in contact with the skin, wrap it in a plastic bags and towels so that it produces a pleasant cool rather than a stinging cold.
 You may prefer to use a dampened hand towel placed in the refrigerator for several minutes to chill.
 Agents like as Arneca & Hirudoid cream are useful in helping to restore bruising.